jagrvargen/holbertonschool-low_level_programming/0x09-arc_argv/README.md

 1. args - Prints the number of arguments passed to it.

 2. args2 - Prints all the arguments it receives.

+3. mul - Prints the result of numbers provided to the program as command line arguments, followed by a new line.